-1,017 cases with missing race/ethnicity (including "Refused to answer") or hospital admission date information were excluded.
-Hospital admissions in the last 4 weeks may not yet be reported.
+673 cases with missing race/ethnicity (including "Refused to answer" and "not asked") or hospital admission date information were excluded.
+Hospital admissions in the last week may not yet be reported.
 For each hospital admission week, the sum of the percentages for each race/ethnicity group is 100%.